Gender bias in medical diagnosis: Female patients

 Women have been described in studies and in narratives as hysterical and neurotic, and many feel that physicians take their pain less seriously.
 Historically, women's health was only associated with reproductive health, and thus has often been called "bikini medicine" because the field largely focused on the anatomy covered by a bathing suit.
-Until recently, clinical research mainly used male subjects, male cells, and male mice, and many women were excluded from research because they were considered too weak, too variable, and in need of protection from the harms associated with medical research studies.
-Results from these all-male studies, including studies important in understanding how certain drugs behave in the body, were applied to female patients as well, despite biological differences in the way disease presents in females and males and that women are more likely to have adverse reactions to medication.
+Until recently, clinical research mainly used male subjects, male cells, and male mice.
+Many women were excluded from research because they were considered too weak, too variable, and in need of protection from the harms associated with medical research studies.
+Studies important in understanding drug behavior in the male-body were extrapolated to female patients as well.
+This practice occurred despite biological differences in disease presentation between females and males, and the fact that women are more prone to experiencing adverse reactions to medication.
 Modern research on human subjects are made up of approximately an equal distribution of female and male subjects, but female subjects in research are largely still underrepresented in specific areas of medical research, like cardiovascular research and drug studies.
-Narrative from physicians include reporting that women's complaints are considered exaggerated and may be assumed to be invalid.
-Women have been historically considered less stable than men, and their physical ailments are often considered by physicians to be a result of emotions.
-Women's symptoms are often not taken seriously, and women experience high rates of misdiagnosis, unrecognized symptoms, or are assumed to be experiencing a psychosomatic disorder.
-There has also been a reported difference between treatment of physically attractive patients versus physically unattractive patients, a bias that exists in both male and female patients, but is more pronounced in female patients.
+Physicians' narratives often suggest that women's complaints are seen as exaggerated or invalid.
+Historically, women have been viewed as less stable than men, leading physicians to attribute their physical ailments to emotions.
+In general, women's symptoms are frequently dismissed, leading to high rates of misdiagnosis, unacknowledged symptoms, or assumptions of a psychosomatic origin.

+A significant disparity exists in the treatment of physically attractive versus physically unattractive patients, a bias that is more pronounced in females.
 Female patients who are considered conventionally attractive are thought to be experiencing less pain than unattractive female patients.
 Female patients have also been considered more demanding patients, and are considered to be a greater burden than male patients.
 One observer has stated that, "different forms of female suffering are minimized, mocked, coaxed into silence."
 In the medical community, women are perceived as having to "prove they are as sick as male patients," what the medical community has deemed "Yentyl Syndrome."
-There are those that disagree with this characterization, stating that chronic pain specifically is hard to treat in all people, and that there is a greater bias against young people than against genders.